maxlieb/PushRDPWrap/README.md

 # Edit
-This was a fun project, but has a couple of problems:
+This was a fun project, but it has a couple of problems:
-* What if the computer is to reachable by LAN?
+* What if the computer is not reachable by LAN?
 * It still has some issues with security agents (Cortex XDR for example)...
 * Complicated and therefore unreliable.

 Found a much simpler solution: https://github.com/fabianosrc/TermsrvPatcher

-I't a universal tersrv.dll patcher, that:
+I't a universal termsrv.dll patcher, that:
 * Consists of a single, short, and simple to understand PowerShell script.
 * Has no external dependencies.
 * Doesn't need updating (though still needs to be rerun after windows updates)